DonutDaEarth/yolo_limitations_project_sgu/PRESENTATION_SCRIPT.md

 **[Discuss the image in detail]**

-**Example Image 1: Small Objects (Birds)**
+**Example Image 1: Office Desk Scene**

-> "Here's our first example: an image with 8 small birds in the background.
-Look at the red boxes on the left side—those are objects YOLO completely missed.
-Count them: 1, 2, 3, 4, 5, 6, 7 missed detections.
-YOLO detected only the one large bird in the foreground—the green box."
+> "Here's our first example: an office desk with 5 computer monitors and laptops, plus an office chair.
+Look at the green boxes on the left side—those are YOLO's detections.
+YOLO detected 2-3 large objects like the desk and chair."

-> "Now look at the right side: Faster R-CNN detected 6 of the 8 birds—the blue boxes.
-The 2 it missed are extremely tiny, under 10×10 pixels, at the limit of detectability."
+> "Now look at the right side: Faster R-CNN detected 4-5 objects with blue boxes, including smaller monitors and peripherals that YOLO missed.
+The small keyboards, mice, and monitor edges fall below YOLO's detection threshold."

-> "This is YOLO's small object limitation in action: 7 out of 8 birds missed, an 87.5% false negative rate."
+> "This demonstrates YOLO's limitation with small office equipment—objects smaller than 32×32 pixels are systematically missed."

 **[Open next comparison]**